hyperskill/intro-to-github/README.md

 This file is the edited README from a hyperskill intro to github.
 The corresponding repo has been forked by me and a new branch added in order to edit the original README below.
+The previous line was added in the web interface, this one in a local copy.

 # intro-to-github